RobertRoyceTaylor/number-based-projects/README.md

 # Numbers Project

-Number Projects is a collection of 5 web apps created using HTML, CSS, and JavaScript to practice my skills within JavaScript.
+Numbers Project is a collection of 5 web apps created using HTML, CSS, and JavaScript to practice my skills within JavaScript.

 ## Table of Contents
 * [General Information](#general-information)